 We provide confirmation of actual state aid value of our programmes in a certificate listing each element and the state aid calculation after the appropriate programme is completed, or after 12 hours of RISE support has been delivered to the business.
 We also record the value for each activity in the member’s locker area on the RISE member website.

 We will provide a final ‘state aid value’ certificate at the end of the RISE project.

 We are required to report the value of state aid delivered to our funder on a quarterly basis.
 We do not provide details about the breakdown per business, although we keep these records in case of audit.
 We provide a total figure of state aid value delivered during each previous quarter.
 It is the responsibility of the business to keep a record of its state aid benefit and to declare this if and when required.

 If as a result of your discussion and audit with your Innovation Advisor a need is identified to access support directly from our academic community of expertise, then RISE will be able to fund the initial ‘kick-starting’ of a research and development (R&D) project with the University of Brighton or University of Sussex.

 The size and scope of this project will be drawn up and value costed and the project will manage the procurement and engagement of an expert team.
 If the project is larger than the initial funding through RISE, the Innovation Advisors will explore additional funding routes to support the development of your R&D project.
 This could be a feasibility study, a piece of research, testing, validating, proof of concept, prototype development or possibly market research or capacity building through knowledge exchange (i.e leadership, strategy).

-Please note that funding for Access to Expertise projects is limited to £5,000 of academic staff time and we are therefore only able to offer approximately 20 projects.
+Please note that funding for Access to Expertise projects is limited up to £12,000 of academic staff time and we are therefore only able to offer approximately 20 projects.

 No. The initial Access to Expertise project will be fully scoped and funded.
 The project funding covers the costs of academic expertise – to trial working with a university to understand how it can support business research and development (R&D).